o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-manager.md

 ---
-description: ' Use Dynamic Content Manager to create manifests and packages, add files to the packages, and upload the manifest and packages to the &AWS; Cloud. '
+description: ' Use Dynamic Content Manager to create manifests and packages, add files to the packages, and upload the manifest and packages to the AWS Cloud. '
 title: Using Dynamic Content Manager
 ---
 # Using Dynamic Content Manager {#cloud-canvas-cloud-gem-dc-manager}